scottbw/analytics-udd/udd/course_instance.md

 Jisc

 ###Valid Values
-Date in ISO8601 format - YYYY-MM-DD
+Date in ISO 8601 format - YYYY-MM-DD

 ###Format
-String (255)
+String in ISO 8601 Date extended format - YYYY-MM-DD

 ###Notes
 Omitting this property could impair the functionality of analytics applications such as student apps or dashboards.